lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Resistance.md

 $$
 v_d = \frac{eE}{m_e} \cdot \tau
 $$
 For any electric field, the speed of electrons largely depends on the material of the conductor.
 For normal temperatures, this is a constant $\sigma$, known as conductivity.
+Using this, while also accounting for the area and length of the conductor, we get the resistance of the conductor when used in a [[Circuits|circuit]].

+$$
+R= \frac{\sigma L}{A}
+$$